mateolaszlo/nuiks/README.md

 ## StudyVault

 StudyVault is a full-stack file management demo built from a React frontend, an nginx gateway, four FastAPI services, Keycloak authentication, PostgreSQL, MongoDB, MinIO, Elasticsearch, Logstash, Kibana, and Metricbeat.
+The current product includes Drive-style file and folder management and versioned public APIs under `/api/v1/...`.

 Use these documents as the entrypoint: